Chris Harrison Threatens to Expose ‘Dirty Laundry’ of ‘The Bachelor,’ Gets Massive Payoff: Report

 It remains unclear, however, whether Adams and Bristowe’s positions could be made permanent.
 This year’s Bachelor in Paradise, which debuts August 16, will feature a rotation of guest hosts, including David Spade—whom Deadline notes is a friend of Bachelor creator Mike Fleiss.
 No plans have emerged for The Bachelor, but if we had to guess, Ben Higgins’ agents are very busy this morning.

+In a joint statement, Warner Horizon and ABC Entertainment wrote: “Chris Harrison is stepping aside as host of The Bachelor franchise.
+We are thankful for his many contributions over the past 20 years and wish him all the best on his new journey.”

-Representatives for ABC, Warner Bros., and Harrison did not immediately respond to The Daily Beast’s request for comment.
+A representative for Harrison did not immediately respond to The Daily Beast’s request for comment.